albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 jwt-secret = "jwk.json"
 ```

-But until now i solved that problem yet.
+But until now im not able to solve

 I will update this repo if i already solve